 UMCOR Hurricane Matthew Response and Project Transformation Named as 2016 Thanksliving Offering Recipients

 The Central Texas Conference collects a special offering each November designated to help energize and equip people, ministries and emergency relief efforts in both our local and global communities.
 The offering is traditionally split 90/10, with the majority percentage of the funds rotating each year between local and global ministries.
-However, this year, the funds received will be split 50/50
+This year (2019) the majority will be designated to local ministries.

 The United Methodist Committee on Relief (UMCOR) acted quickly in response to the destruction and death caused by Hurricane Matthew in the Caribbean, especially in Haiti – more than 500 deaths in Haiti have been attributed to Hurricane Matthew, with the greatest loss and storm damage in the southern region.
 The provision of emergency supplies, food, health kits and other assistance builds on UMCOR’s sustained presence in Haiti, work that has continued since the disastrous earthquake in January 2010.
 UMCOR will also assist Bahamas Methodist Habitat with a grant in response to Matthew’s damage to that part of the Caribbean.